allegroai/clearml-docs/docs/webapp/webapp_exp_tuning.md

 Select source code by changing any of the following:

-* Repository, commit (select by ID, tag name, or choose the last commit in the branch), script, and /or working directory.
+* Repository, commit (select by ID, tag name, or choose the last commit in the branch), script, and/or working directory.
 * Installed Python packages and/or versions - Edit or clear (remove) them all.
 * Uncommitted changes - Edit or clear (remove) them all.